 “School staffing has increased by nearly 400 percent since 1950, adding non-teaching personnel to districts across the country.
 As a result, the balance of the teacher-to-staff ratio in America’s schools has shifted from more than 2-to-1 in 1950 to 3-to-2 in 1970 and now down to 1-to-1 in 2010,” notes a MacIver Institute article.

 How is this impacting today’s job marketplace?
-The LinkUp data team pulled the numbers on teaching support job openings between August 2017 to August 2018.
+The LinkUp data team analyzed the job market data on teaching support job openings between August 2017 to August 2018.
 Teaching job openings in general grew 6 percent over last August, therefore anything above 6 percent would indicate that job title is increasing faster than the industry overall.

 As you can see, job openings for titles such as Tutor, Assistant, Aide and Substitute are all increasing much faster than the teaching industry average.
 Paraprofessional job openings are just slightly higher than industry average.
 And while part-time positions are below average, this could simply be due to higher demand for full-time roles.